Aditya-rgb/CI-CD-Pipeline/README.md

      ```

 3. **Verify Bash Script Execution**:
-   - The Bash script should clone the repository, pull the latest changes, and update the Nginx location `/var/www/html/`.
+   - The Bash script should clone the repository, pull the latest changes, and update the Nginx location `/var/www/html/`by copying the smaple HTML project files to this location.

 4. **Check Nginx Status**:
    - Verify Nginx status: